+44 (0)20 7353 2484 clerks@falcon-chambers.com

 • Contributor to the 15th edition of Fisher and Lightwood’s Law of Mortgage, Falcon Chambers (LexisNexisButterworths, 2019).

-• Contributor to first edition of The Law and Practice of Party Walls, Nick Isaac (Property Publishing 2014)
+• Contributor to first the edition of The Law and Practice of Party Walls, Nick Isaac (Property Publishing 2014)

 • Contributor to Tanfield Chambers' Service Charges & Management: Law & Practice 3rd edition (Sweet & Maxwell 2013).